mattrussi/gitlab-com-runbooks/howto/logging.md

+---
-# Application logging at gitlab
+title: Application logging at gitlab
+tags:
+- howto
+---

 **IMPORTANT** : Previously production logs were using the `pubsub-production-*` indices, this has change to the `pubsub-rails-*` indices.
 For more info see the [table](logging.md#what-are-we-logging).